 3. Great River Bluffs State Park

 Located 15 minutes south of Winona, the Great River Bluffs State Park is perched high atop the bluffs overlooking the Mississippi River Valley, and it provides year-round fun for those seeking out the best hiking and biking trails in Minnesota.
+It’s trails snake all over the bluffs in that area, but don’t miss the lookouts at the top where the view can take your breath away.
 In the late fall, its hardwood forests turn shades of gold, making for a pretty walk in the crisp autumn air.

 2. Prairie Island Road